 - Shamrock glitter (optional)

-The dyed barley used in our Valentine’s Day Play Dough kit would work nicely for this (being rainbow colored, and an essential grain in Ireland) but I had just used it the month before and wanted to change things up.
+The dyed barley used in our Valentine’s Day Play Dough kit would work nicely for this (being rainbow-colored, and an essential grain in Ireland) but I had just used it the month before and wanted to change things up.

 Add in whatever mix-ins and manipulatives you have on hand or can use for other activities.
-I try to include materials which I think the children can get a few different uses out of, and I try to offer different materials between the kits.
+I try to include materials that I think the children can get a few different uses out of, and I try to offer different materials between the kits.

 By providing different types of play dough and different manipulatives, children can find so many different ways to play.
-I’ll list a few of the ways we engaged with our Rainbow Play Dough Kit, but your group will probably come up with completely different ways to play.
+I’ll list a few of the ways we engaged with our Rainbow Play Dough Kit, but your group will probably come up with completely different ways to play!

 - We experimented with color mixing to make the secondary colors of the rainbow

-- We made patterns with the colored beads
+- Made patterns with the colored beads

-- We counted the beads
+- Counted the beads

 - Used our fine motor skills to thread the beads onto the pipe cleaners in a rainbow pattern